Enemy Airmen's Act: Allied casualties

 The Enemy Airmen's Act contributed to the deaths of untold numbers of Allied airmen throughout the Pacific War.
 The first victims to be put on trial under the act were the Doolittle raiders captured by the Japanese in China in April 1942.
 They were put on trial on 28 August in Tokyo and charged with allegedly strafing Japanese civilians during the 18 April raid.
-However, the Japanese did not produce sufficient evidence against them.
+However, the Japanese did not produce any evidence against them.
 Worse, the eight airmen were forbidden to give any defense and nonetheless found guilty of "bombing, strafing, and otherwise attacking of civilians with the objective of cowing, intimidating, killing or maiming them" and sentenced to death.
 However, on the urging of Prime Minister Hideki Tojo, Emperor Hirohito commuted five to life imprisonment.
 The three others were taken to a cemetery outside Shanghai in China where they were executed by firing squad on October 14, 1942.
 News of the execution caused massive public outrage in the U.S. and President Franklin D. Roosevelt condemned the Japanese as "barbarous" and "depraved".
 Historian John W. Dower noted that the public outrage "was comparable to the rage that greeted the news of Pearl Harbor."
 The British embassy in Washington D.C. reported the emotional response to London that the uproar was such that it "sharply increased the stimulus of national anger and humiliation which makes of the Pacific front permanently a more burning issue than [the] European front is ever likely to be."